 Cellers d’en Guilla in Delfia

 We tentatively opened the door to Cellers d’en Guilla, not really knowing if we were in the right place.
 The owner, Marti, warmly greeted us at the door.
 An older gentlemen, heading more towards retirement than opening a new winery, his passion for wine was clearly evident.
-Marti has a background as a chemist, and he is constantly experimenting with his own grapes and new wine making techniques, including ageing dessert wines in glass vases open to the elements.
+Marti has a background as a chemist, and he is constantly experimenting with his own grapes and new wine making techniques, including aging dessert wines in glass vases open to the elements.

 Cellers d’en Guilla has a tasting room, as well as an apartment to rent with views of the vineyards and a large swimming pool for the Costa Brava summer heat.
 Tasting visits start at €7.